 Go With Your Gut:

-After your final goodbyes and the last questions are answered, take some time as you settle in for the car ride home.
+After your final goodbyes and the last questions, take some time as you settle in for the car ride home.
 Without the noise of the day or even feedback from parents, take a gut check and consider what your emotions and heart are saying.
 That might just take you down the optimal path for success.
 In the end, what do you feel as you drive away?

 We look forward to welcoming our accepted students to campus on Wednesday, April 3 or Saturday, April 6.